The Legend of Vox Machina

 The Legend of Vox Machina is an American adult animated fantasy television series produced by Metapigeon, Titmouse, Inc., and Amazon MGM Studios, which premiered on Amazon Prime Video on January 28, 2022.
 The series is based on the first campaign of the Dungeons & Dragons web series Critical Role.
 It stars Laura Bailey, Taliesin Jaffe, Ashley Johnson, Matthew Mercer, Liam O'Brien, Marisha Ray, Sam Riegel, and Travis Willingham, reprising their roles from the campaign.

 The first season consists of twelve episodes, the first ten of which were funded via a Kickstarter campaign.
 In November 2019, ahead of the series premiere, it was renewed by Amazon for a second season which premiered on January 20, 2023.
 In October 2022, ahead of season two's premiere, Amazon renewed the series for a third season, which premiered on October 3, 2024.
-It was renewed for a fourth season the same month.
-In July 2025, Amazon announced that the fourth season is scheduled to premiere in 2026; they also announced that the show was renewed for a fifth and final season.
+It was renewed for a fourth season the same month, which premiered on June 3, 2026.
+In July 2025, Amazon renewed the show for a fifth and final season.

-The series received widespread acclaim from critics and audiences, with praise for its animation, humor, voice acting, action sequences, writing, and faithfulness to the original game campaign.
-A spin-off series set twenty years later, The Mighty Nein, is scheduled to premiere on November 19, 2025 and will adapt the second Critical Role campaign.
+The series received widespread acclaim from critics and audiences, with praise for its animation, humor, voice acting, action sequences, writing, and faithfulness to the actual play web show.
+A spin-off series set twenty years later, The Mighty Nein, premiered on November 19, 2025 and adapts Critical Roles second campaign.